EPC Rating

 If the landlord is unaware of the property’s rating, they can check it on the Government’s website by clicking here.

 Recent certificates explain the current rating and guide works and anticipated costs.
-For properties with an older certificate, landlords may consider getting a new EPC for further guidance.
+For properties with an older certificate, landlords may consider obtaining a new EPC to obtain further guidance.

 Advisers must start incorporating this into their advice immediately.
 The Society of Mortgage Professionals encourages and supports advisers in enhancing their market awareness.
 This ensures customers receive excellent advice beyond just recommending the cheapest product.

-For example, if your client needs to raise capital to meet the 2025 regulations and you recommend a 5-year fixed rate today, they might be locked into a mortgage when funds are needed.
+For example, if your client needs to raise capital to meet 2025 regulations and you recommend a 5-year fixed rate today, they might be locked into a mortgage when they need funds.

 Many lenders, especially in the specialist BTL market, do not offer further advances or allow second charges.
 This could pose a serious problem and result in a complaint.